-It can be hard to know which are the best marketing channels for ecommerce for your business, but once you know the front-runners, you’ll be able to use them to maximize your brand’s reach.
-Building your online presence is absolutely critical in 2020, and the best way to do this is to catch your audience on all their favorite platforms so that your store becomes their go-to.
+It can be hard to know which are the best marketing channels for your ecommerce business, but once you know the front-runners, you’ll be able to use them to maximize your brand’s reach.
+Building your online presence is absolutely critical in 2021, and the best way to do this is to catch your audience on all their favorite platforms so that your store becomes their go-to.

 So how do you know which channels to use?
 While it depends on your target audience and bank of real-time data, there are eight key marketing channels that every ecommerce business should explore.

 The 8 Best Marketing Channels for Ecommerce

 Perhaps the most important marketing channel for ecommerce is, of course, your website.
 It serves as your identity, your ecommerce platform, and as your store of user-focused content.

 Your website is where consumers will really learn about your product – and if you neglect it, it won’t be long before you see a drop in your ecommerce conversion rates.